PrefectHQ/prefect/docs/core/concepts/results.md

 ::: warning Handle your data carefully
 Using result handlers means that data will be persisted beyond the Prefect's Python process to a storage location, so it is worth taking some extra time to consider what data is safe to persist where.

-When running on Prefect Cloud, the return value of a result handler's `write` method is what is stored in the Cloud database.
-Though you may serialize your data during your result handler's execution, *only* `return` data from Tasks that you feel is safe to persist in Prefect Cloud.
+In particular, when running on Prefect Cloud, the return value of a result handler's `write` method is stored in the Cloud database and visible in Cloud UI.
+Carefully consider your configured result handler's `write`  methods.
 :::

 ### How to specify a `ResultHandler`